LanceAntor/SignPop/README.md

 # SignPop

-SignLanguageAlphabet is an engaging and interactive learning app designed to help users master the American Sign Language (ASL) alphabet.
+SignPop is an engaging and interactive learning app designed to help users master the American Sign Language (ASL) alphabet.
 Whether you're a beginner or looking to reinforce your skills, this app offers a fun and educational experience through step-by-step tutorials, visual demonstrations, and an exciting game mode to test your knowledge.

 ## Visual Demo